 Carousing

 Carousing can be used to find helpful contacts in the area.
-Lower class carousing costs 10 gp a week, middle class carousing costs 50 gp a week.
-If the character has the noble background, already has a noble contact, or can successfully pass themselves off as a noble, they may carouse with the nobility for 250 gp a week.
+Lower class carousing costs 1 gp a week, middle class carousing costs 5 gp a week.
+If the character has the noble background, already has a noble contact, or can successfully pass themselves off as a noble, they may carouse with the nobility for 50 gp a week.

 Carousing requires a DC 15 Persuasion check.
 Failure by 10 or more results in a hostile contact who works against you.
 Success indicates a contact who will do you one favor.
 Success by 10 or more gets two favors, either from the same or different contacts.
+If you roleplay the carousing, you can make an Insight check (DC depends on the roleplaying) before the persuasion check.
+If you succeed, you have advantage on the persuasion check.

 Alternatively, you can use a Diplomacy check to learn rumors going around town, instead of gaining favors.